natalie-23-gill/scRNA_Murine_Olfactory_Bulb/README.md

 Our Instructors at the Knight Campus Graduate Internship Program Bioinformatics Track at the University of Oregon: Pete Batzel, Dr. Leslie Coonrod, Dr. Stacey Wagner, and Jason Sydes.

 This work benefited from access to the University of Oregon high-performance computing cluster, Talapas.

+## References

+1. Zheng, G. X. Y. et al. Massively parallel digital transcriptional profiling of single cells.
+Nat Commun 8, 14049 (2017).
+2. Wu, Y. et al. A Population of Navigator Neurons Is Essential for Olfactory Map Formation during the Critical Period.
+Neuron 100, 1066-1082.e6 (2018).
+3. Tepe, B. et al. Single-Cell RNA-Seq of Mouse Olfactory Bulb Reveals Cellular Heterogeneity and Activity-Dependent Molecular Census of Adult-Born Neurons.
+Cell Rep 25, 2689-2703.e3 (2018).
+4. Melsted, P. et al. Modular, efficient and constant-memory single-cell RNA-seq preprocessing.
+Nat Biotechnol 39, 813–818 (2021).
+5. Ma, L. et al. A developmental switch of axon targeting in the continuously regenerating mouse olfactory system.
+Science 344, 194–197 (2014).
+6. Bray, N. L., Pimentel, H., Melsted, P. & Pachter, L. Near-optimal probabilistic RNA-seq quantification.
+Nat Biotechnol 34, 525–527 (2016).

-## Notes
+## Data Availability:

 The data used for this project is part of ongioing research that has not been published yet so it has been removed from the repository.
-This webpage and repository were created to accomany a poster presented at the 2022 Genomics in Action conference at the University of Oregon.
-The original poster can be viewed by clicking <a href="https://natalie-23-gill.github.io/scRNA_Murine_Olfactory_Bulb/assets/images/scRNA_poster.jpg">here</a>.

 ## Created: 10/07/2021